Combos Browse all Suggest

 |Commander / EDH||Legal|

 Choose an opponent.
-You and that player each put an X/X green Treefolk creature token onto the battlefield.
-Choose an opponent.
-You and that player each put X 1/1 green Elf Warrior creature tokens onto the battlefield.
+You and that player each create X 1/1 green Elf Warrior creature tokens.

 1 month ago

 Since you're looking to up the number of Angel tokens, Have you considered Divine Visitation?
 If you were to combine this with any combination of including, but not limited to, Alliance of Arms, Martial Coup, Pest Infestation, Secure the Wastes and Sylvan Offering, not only would the combo give you sizeable lifegain with Seraph Sanctuary on the battlefield, but also make Youthful Valkyrie huge.

 Angel of Finality can give you some graveyard hate against decks with strong graveyard interaction.